kstenerud/concise-encoding/cte-specification.md

 ### Integer

 Integer values can be positive or negative, and can be represented in various bases.
 Negative values are prefixed with a dash `-` as a sign character.
+There is no positive sign character (such as `+`).
 Values must be written in lower case.

 Integers can be specified in base 2, 8, 10, or 16.
 Bases other than 10 require a prefix: